 Paris Shopping by Neighborhood

 Surprising a lot of people, Paris is a top destination for Spring Break this year.
-If you’re on your way for spring break or any other season, you may want to map out your shopping strategy in advance.
-Paris is broken into neighborhoods or as they call them arrondissements.
-Each has a unique character, special restaurants, and shopping.
-But there are a few that are clearly the best:
+If you’re on your way for spring break or any other season, you’ll want to map out your shopping strategy in advance.
+Paris is divided into neighborhoods, or arrondissements and each one has a unique character, special restaurants, and of course, shopping.
+There are a few, however, that stand out above the rest

-1st Arrondissement — Where the 1st arrondissements meets the 8th on Paris’s Right Bank is where you’ll find the best shopping strip.
-This fertile hunting ground includes the rue du Faubourg St-Honoré, home of the big designer houses, and the Champs-Elysées, which has seen changes over the years, but it still the place to be seen.
+Where the 1st arrondissement meets the 8th on Paris’s Right Bank, the Rive Droite, is where you’ll find the best shopping strip.
+This fertile hunting ground includes the Rue du Faubourg Saint-Honoré and the Champs-Elysées, which has seen many changes over the years, but it still the place to be seen.
 If you are near the Palais Royal, you’ll find a jewel of a collection of boutique shops around the garden areas of the palace.

-2nd Arrondissement — Located near the Palais Royal you can find the Garment District, which features amazing clothing bargains and some other unique shops.
+Located near the Palais Royal you can find the Garment District, which features amazing clothing bargains and some other unique shops.
 There is also a small collection of streets that are now closed to vehicle traffic and covered in glass.
-The Passage de Grand Cerf, between 145 rue St-Denis and 10 rue Dussoubs, is a place of amazement.
-From hipi retro stores to Asian-themed shops you’re bound to find something that pleases.
-Plus don’t pass up on the food stalls.
+The Passage du Grand Cerf, between 145 Rue St-Denis and 10 Rue Dussoubs, is a place of amazement.
+From hippie retro stores to Asian-themed shops you’re bound to find something that pleases.
+Plus, don’t pass up on the food stalls.

-3rd Arrondissement — Home to the Musee Picasso this neighborhood is a great place to find street art, particularly stencil graffiti, sprinkled on building walls and inside doorways.
+Home to the Musée Picasso this neighborhood is a great place to find street art, particularly stencil graffiti, sprinkled on building walls and inside doorways.
 The upper Marais area, down near the 4th arrondissement features a large number of men’s clothing stores.
-Also look for the rue des Francs-Bourgeois, which is open on Sundays, a rarity in Paris.
+Also look for the Rue des Francs-Bourgeois, which is open on Sundays; a rarity in Paris.
 It features trendy fashion boutiques and outdoor dining opportunities.

-4th Arrondissement — This is the neighborhood for lovers of art and food.
-Both the Pompidou Centre and the Bastille district are settings for up-and-coming artists and galleries, not to mention street performers.
-You will also find the Marche aux Fleurs et Marche aux Oiseaux (the Flower and Bird markets) just on the north side of the Ile de la Cite.
+This is the neighborhood for lovers of art and food.
+Both the Pompidou Centre and the Bastille district are settings for up-and-coming artists and galleries, not to mention extremely talented street performers.
+You will also find the Marche aux Fleurs et aux Oiseaux (the flower and bird markets) just on the north side of the Île de la Cité.

-5th Arrondissement — Part of the Latin Quarter, it’s also home to many of the cities educational and research establishments, like the Sorbonne.
+Part of the Latin Quarter, the 5th arrondissement is also home to many of the cities educational and research establishments, like the Sorbonne.
 This means you’ll find plenty of budget shopping, apropos for someone living on a student’s budget.
-My favorite joint in the whole town is the eccentric and electric book store Shakespeare and Co., which you’ll find right down beside the Siene.
-For the young, and the young at heart, visit l’Epee de bois (the Wooden Sword) on the street of the same name.
+My favorite joint in the whole town is the eccentric and electric book store Shakespeare and Co., which you’ll find right down beside the Seine.
+For the young, and the young at heart, visit the cinema L’Épée de Bois (the Wooden Sword) on a street with the same name.

-9th Arrondissement — Home to many of the city’s big department stores, including Printemps flagship store.
-The 9th is defined by the Paris Opera house, railway stations, and luxury hotels, but don’t pass up the Passage du Havre.
-This old shopping arcade has its history in fish shops and transportation, but the modern incarnation is a beautiful mall.
-Enter on the Rue de Caumartin and experience the modern Paris shopping experience.
+Home to many of the city’s big department stores, including Printemps’ flagship store.
+The 9th arrondissement is defined by the Paris Opera house, railway stations, and luxury hotels, but don’t pass up the Passage du Havre and the Rue de Caumartin for a modern Paris shopping experience.